yadadaa/testClone/README.md

 # testClone
-This is a project for practise git clone.
+This is a project for practice git clone.

+The  1 th commit